rilldata/rill/README.md

 npm run cli --silent -- init
 ```
 ## Import Your Data
 Import datasets of interest into the Rill Data Modeler's duckDB database to make them available.
-We currently support .parquet and .csv.
+We currently support .parquet, .csv, and .tsv.
 ```
-npm run cli --silent -- import-table /path/to/data_1.parquet npm run cli --silent -- import-table /path/to/data_2.csv
+npm run cli --silent -- import-table /path/to/data_1.parquet npm run cli --silent -- import-table /path/to/data_2.csv npm run cli --silent -- import-table /path/to/data_3.csv
 ```
 ## Start Your Project
 Start the User Interface to see your imported tables and revisit models you have created.